 Why Does Student Health Promotion Offer These?

-According to the Georgia Department of Public Health, in 2011, Georgia was ranked seventh in the country for chlamydia, sixth in the country for gonorrhea and third in the country for primary and secondary syphilis.
+According to the Georgia Department of Public Health, over the past five years (2014-2018), Georgia saw a 14.3% increase in all STIs rates with the highest rates among females and youth ages 14-24.
 Student Health Promotion believes it has a responsibility to educate and promote safe sexual practices among the Georgia State University student body.

 For proper use, follow the links below: